Roger Curtis: Staff service

 Curtis retired after the trial and died six years later after a peaceful retirement on 14 November 1816 at his residence Gatscombe House, followed a year later by his wife.
 In 1815, shortly before his death, he was made a Knight Grand Cross of the Order of the Bath.
 The Curtis family also owned a farm in Catherington, Hampshire, the buildings of which was uncovered during land clearance in 2021.

 On his death, his son, Lucius Curtis, inherited the baronetcy.
-Lucius was an experienced post captain who had lost his ship at the Battle of Grand Port but was exonerated at the subsequent court martial and eventually became an Admiral of the Fleet.
+Lucius was an experienced post captain who had lost his ship at the Battle of Grand Port but was exonerated at the subsequent court martial and eventually became an admiral of the fleet.
 Roger Curtis's highly controversial career was noted for a number of prominent public disputes, that resulted in bitterness between Curtis and several of his fellow officers.
-He was however, brave and resourceful: his actions at Gibraltar even prompted the naming of the Curtis Group, an archipelago of small islands in the Bass Strait between Australia and Tasmania: The islands were apparently given the name because of their physical similarity to Gibraltar.
+He was however, brave and resourceful; his actions at Gibraltar even prompted the naming of the Curtis Group, an archipelago of small islands in the Bass Strait between Australia and Tasmania: The islands were apparently given the name because of their physical similarity to Gibraltar.
 Modern authors have criticised Curtis for his caution at a time when officers were applauded for bravery, but contemporary opinion was more divided: despite his many detractors, Horatio Nelson, who knew him well from their service together in the Mediterranean, described him as "an able officer and conciliating man".

+Coat of arms

 Named in his honour

 Port Curtis in Queensland, Australia, was named after him by Matthew Flinders.
 Curtis had assisted Matthew Flinders with repairs to his ship, HMS Investigator, in Cape Town in October 1801.

 Curtis Island, in northern Bass Strait between mainland Australia and Tasmania, was named by Lieutenant James Grant sailing on the Lady Nelson in December 1800.

 Cape Roger Curtis, the SW point of Bowen Island in Howe Sound, British Columbia was named for him, as one of the many islands, channels, passages in the area named for heroes and ships of the battle of The Glorious First.